 Similarly, while high sugar foods may provide a short burst of energy, the release is only temporary, followed by a sugar crash that can leave you feeling worse.
 Switching caffeinated teas and coffees for decaf versions can reduce the amount of strain our bodies are under, as caffeine acts as a stimulant, causing hormones like cortisol to release (usually activated during fight, flight or freeze responses) putting us on edge.

 Not sure where to start?
-Nutritionist Melody shares three simple tips to help reduce your anxiety through your eating habits.
-If you’re interested in finding out more about how nutrition can influence your anxiety levels, nutritionist Sarah offers her insight.
+Nutritionist Melody shares three simple tips to help reduce your anxiety through your eating habits:

 4. Switch off and relax